 When to Pick Cayenne Peppers

-Cayenne peppers are ready to harvest around 70-80 days, or around 50 days after flowers appear.
+Cayenne peppers are ready to harvest around 70-80 days, or around 50 days after flowers appear and are pollinated.

 You’ll know they are ready if they turn bright red while on the plant.